2ndQuadrant/postgres-installer/README.md

 # Copyright
-This Postgres Installer code is copyright under GNU General Public License v3.0 For more copyright details please refer to https://github.com/2ndQuadrant/postgres-installer/blob/master/LICENSE
+This Postgres Installer code is copyright under GNU General Public License v3.0.
+For more copyright details please refer to https://github.com/2ndQuadrant/postgres-installer/blob/master/LICENSE

 # Overview
 Postgres Installer is a multi-platform graphical and text mode one click installer.
-Its code is written in bitrock and tested with InstallBuilder16, You can generate installers for all 3 platforms i,e
+Its code is written in bitrock and tested with InstallBuilder version 19.
+You can generate installers for following 3 platforms i.e.
 - Windows
 - MacOS
 - Linux

-To know more about Postgres Installer and its features please refer to postgres Installer page in our website: https://www.2ndquadrant.com/en/resources/postgresql-installer-2ndquadrant
+To know more about Postgres Installer and its features please refer to postgres Installer page on our website: https://www.2ndquadrant.com/en/resources/postgresql-installer-2ndquadrant

 # Usage
-This section will walk you through to generate a new installer please follow the steps mentioned below In this example we are going to generate an installer for Linux(PostgreSQL 10.5)
+This section gives a simple walk through of the steps to generate a new installer.
+In this example we are going to generate an installer for Linux using PostgreSQL version 10.5
 Note: please make sure that you change/modify commands according to your needs
 - Download required PostgreSQL source code from	https://www.postgresql.org/ftp/source/
     - wget https://ftp.postgresql.org/pub/source/v10.5/postgresql-10.5.tar.gz